 Please note that with the Annual Grant process, our United Way provides funding for specific programs; financial resources are not allocated for general operations.

-In the middle of March applicants meet with our local United Way Citizens Review Panel to discuss their grant application.
+On Friday, March 20, 2020 applicants meet with our local United Way Citizens Review Panel to discuss their grant application.

 Organizations are notified of their funding status by April 1st.